Everything you need to know about our product install, setup steps, configuration and usage of various features

 Open BANK EDIT menu and select Request Patch Data… [1] item from the menu.
 This will open a sub menu, with different request options:

-- Request data from hardware buffer to active part on Plug-in / Application user interface.
+• Request data from hardware buffer to active part on Editor user interface.

 [3] from Active Slot to Librarian